 Physics is one of the most important subjects in Class 12.
 As the CBSE exam approaches, students get busy preparing for different subjects.
-But an essential part of the CBSE exam is the practical exams which consist of 30 marks.
+But an essential part of the CBSE exam is the CBSE Class 12 practical exams, which consist of 30 marks.

-Students must know all the experiments along with theorems, laws, and numerical to understand all the concepts of 12th standard Physics in a detailed way.
+Students must know all the experiments along with theorems, laws and numerical to understand all the concepts of CBSE 12th standard Physics in a detailed way.
 Two experiments (8 + 8 marks) are asked from each section in the practical exam.
-The experiment records and activities consist of 6 marks; the project has 3 marks and viva on the experiment consist of 5 marks.
+The experiment records and activities consist of 7 marks and the viva on the experiment consists of 7 marks.

 The Physics Practicals For Class 12 CBSE is given here so that students can understand the experiments in a better way.
 Students are suggested to study the theory and law behind the experiment properly before performing the experiment.